Coxsackie B virus

-Coxsackie B is a group of six serotypes of coxsackievirus (CVB1-CVB6), a pathogenic enterovirus, that trigger illness ranging from gastrointestinal distress to full-fledged pericarditis and myocarditis (coxsackievirus-induced cardiomyopathy).
+Coxsackie B is a group of six serotypes of coxsackievirus (CVB1-CVB6), a pathogenic enterovirus, that trigger illnesses ranging from a mild febrile rash to full-fledged pericarditis and myocarditis (coxsackievirus-induced cardiomyopathy).

 The genome of Coxsackie B virus consists of approximately 7,400 base pairs.

 Geographic distribution

 The various members of the Coxsackie B group were discovered almost entirely in the United States, appearing originally in Connecticut, Ohio, New York, and Kentucky, although a sixth member of the group has been found in the Philippines.
 However, all six serotypes have a global distribution and are a relatively common cause of gastrointestinal upset.
 The name reflects the first isolation from Coxsackie, New York.

 Transmission

-Infections are most commonly spread by the oral-fecal route, emphasizing the importance of good hygiene, especially hand-washing.
+Infections are most commonly spread by the Fecal-oral route, emphasizing the importance of good hygiene, especially hand-washing.
 Oral-oral and respiratory droplets can also be means of transmission.

 Epidemiology

 Coxsackie B infections have been reported to account for nearly a quarter of all enterovirus infections.
 Nearly half of all reported cases of Coxsackie B infections occur before the age of five.
 For the CBV1 serotype, two-thirds of Centers for Disease Control and Prevention reported infections in the United States were for children under one year of age.